Mienjung97/Number_guesser_PP2/README.md

 [Back to top](<#contents>)

 ## Game two: Roll a die
-- The first game represents the odds of a coin flip: 1 in 2. <br>
+- The first game represents the odds of rolling a die: 1 in 6. <br>
 ![dieroll](readme-images/game_die.PNG)

 [Back to top](<#contents>)